 Sage Valley is synonymous with hospitality and generosity, virtues that the Junior Invitational has fully adopted.
-Players and their families are hosted throughout the week and the gates are opened to spectators, giving the public a rare look at one of the country's most well-respected private golf clubs.
+Players and their families are hosted at the club throughout the week and the gates are opened to spectators, giving the public a rare look at one of the country's most well-respected private golf clubs.
 But we are most proud of our philanthropic efforts and grateful to the generous sponsors whose commitment has allowed the Junior Invitational to donate more than $1 million to The First Tee chapters in Aiken, S.C. and Augusta, GA.
-The tournament is proudly expanding its giving potential.
-New leadership, established with the creation of the SVJI Sports Foundation in 2015, has allowed the tournament to also commit to funding support for the Press On Fund in 2017.
+The tournament expanded its giving potential.
+With the creation of the SVJI Sports Foundation in 2015, allowing the tournament to also commit to funding support for the Press On Fund in 2017.

 THE FIRST TEE